 Holy Trinity Music School staff salvaging instruments from the wreckage, February 2010

 Along with the nearby Citadelle Laferrière, the Palace was designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a World Heritage Site in 1982.
-The Citadelle is one of the largest fortresses in the Americas, built in the early 19th century to protect the newly independent nation against a possible French invasion.
+The Citadelle is one of the largest fortresses in the Americas, built in the early 19th century to protect the newly independent nation against possible invasion.

 - The Rev. Stephen Davenport